neilspell/Recursion-HL-/1. Factorial Functions/Factorial Functions.md

 Each time it returns, it multiplies the current `n` with the result of the function call with `n-1`.

+Recursion can be a bit mind-bending at first, but it's a powerful technique once you get the hang of it.
+Just remember to always have a **base case** to prevent infinite recursion!

 ## 2. Iteration - Factorial Function 👨🏽‍💻